oliverguenther/openproject-git_hosting/README.md

 # Deprecated, please see opf/openproject-gitolite

 ## This plugin is being maintained for current OpenProject versions over at http://github.com/opf/openproject-gitolite.
-Please use the version for OpenProject < 6
+Please use this version only for OpenProject < 6